Newdi91/sql-data-warehouse-project-pharma/docs/NamingConvention.md

 ### **Bronze Rules**
 - **`<layer>_<entity>`**
-  - `<entity>`: Exact table name from the source system.
+  - `<entity>`: short descriptive name of the business concept, not tied to any source.
-  - Example: `bronze.uniqueID` → Unique ID from the source file.
+  - Example: `bronze_drugs`

 ### **Silver Rules**
 - **`<layer>_<entity>`**
-  - `<entity>`: Table name derived from the source file, in accordance with the established naming conventions.
+  - `<entity>`: short descriptive name of the business concept, not tied to any source. in accordance with the established naming conventions.
-  - Example: `silver.unique_id` → Unique ID from the source file.
+  - Example: `silver_drugs`

 ### **Gold Rules**
 - All names must use meaningful, business-aligned names for tables.